-J. Tournament game results should be relayed to the Director of Communication at 828-231-4254 (cell) or emailed to email@example.com immediately following the tournament
+J. Tournament game results should be relayed to the Associate Director at 828-231-4254 (cell) or emailed to firstname.lastname@example.org immediately following the tournament

 K. Send a copy of the TOURNAMENT EXPENSE AND INCOME report to the Sport Manager and to the NCISAA Business Office within 10 school days following the tournament.
 (Please use the Tournament Expenses and Income form in the APPENDIX section of this Handbook.)

-M. Sport Chairs and Site Directors should be present at all tournament events for their given sport.
+M. Sport Chairs and Site Directors should be present at all tournament events for their given sport when possible.

 |WEEK 1||Morning 8:00 AM||Afternoon 12:00 noon|